 To sign the word "tartan" or "plaid" in BSL, make the sign for a cloth with a criss-cross design.
 See here:

 Deaf community members were prominent in lobbying the Scottish Parliament in 2015 to have the British Sign Language (BSL) Bill passed.
-And for a wonderful tutorial on how to sign Robert Burns' poem "Red, Red Rose" try here:
+The colours represent the Scottish identity with varying blues and whites for the Scottish flag, with a bold and direct sett to represent Deaf Culture.
+A companion tartan exists in shades of purple and violet.🧏

 The International Day of Sign Languages (IDSL) is celebrated annually across the world on 23 September every year along with International Week of the Deaf.
 The 23rd of September is the same date that the World Federation of the Deaf (WFD) was established in 1951.

 History records the existence of a sign language within deaf communities in England as far back as 1570.
 British Sign Language has evolved, as all languages do, from these origins by modification, invention and importation.